 If you’re new to cloud computing, you would prefer a cloud platform that can help you in getting started seamlessly.
-Today, for the above purpose, you have various cloud services like AWS, Microsoft’s Azure, Google Cloud, etc.
+Today, for the above purpose, you have best for cloud computing aws or azure cloud services like AWS and Azure, Google Cloud computing, etc.

 All these are amazing and cost-competitive hosting platforms and an alternative to the traditional on-premises platforms.
 So, brace yourselves for an informative journey through the world’s most comprehensive cloud platforms, Azure and AWS.

 AWS stands for Amazon Web Services.
 It’s a widely adopted cloud platform that everyone looks for faster innovation.
 It’s agile and lowers down the end costs.
 Some important services from AWS include storage, databases, analytics, networking, mobile development tools, enterprise applications, etc.

 The cloud computing services offered by AWS include LightSail, EC2 (Elastic Compute Cloud), AWS Lambda, etc. These are just a few of the many services in the offering from the company.

 Its customers include Netflix, Airbnb, Unilever, BMW, Samsung, MI, Zynga, etc.